 It is also intimidating!
 However, don't let yourself become overwhelmed with the process.

-To begin with, the State of Georgia does offer a Georgia first time home buyer grant program for its residents.
-This is good news because not all states are able to offer assistance to first time home buyers.
+To begin with, the State of Georgia does not offer a Georgia first time home buyer grant program for its residents.
+But they do offer some down payment assistance programs.

 In addition, the federal government offers grant assistance for first time home buyers in Georgia.
 This program is maintained by the United States Department of Housing and Urban Development and is called the Homes and Communities program.